beckswu/beckswu.github.io/_posts/2018-10-12-deep-learning-rnn-note.markdown

 - 比如amazon echo; 用audio clip 计算spectrogram to generate features then pass to RNN; to define target label y when someone saying trigger word (小度小度，or hey Alexa) as 1, before and after trigger word set as 1
    - could work. not work well, because it creates <span style="color: red"> very imbalanced training set</span>, a lots of zero than 1
-   - Solution: instead of setting single timestep as 1, make it 1 for a fixed period of time before revert back to 0.
+   - <span style="background-color:#FFFF00">Solution: instead of setting single timestep as 1, make it 1 for a fixed period of time before revert back to 0(比如接下来的几秒都设为1)</span>

 ![](/img/post/Deep_Learning-Sequence_Model_note/week3pic13.png)